Come explore with us…You’ll LOVE it!

 Marsha Freeland: Norma Johnson Center Director.

-Marsha Zoller joined the Tuscarawas Soil and Water Conservation District staff as the Norma Johnson Director in February of 2005.
+Marsha Freeland joined the Tuscarawas Soil and Water Conservation District staff as the Norma Johnson Director in February of 2005.
 For the last several years she has spearheaded programs that continually involves the community at the NJC.
 Marsha has degrees in Education from The Ohio State University and Walden University.
 She has worked as Project Reach Director at Ohio FFA Camp Muskingum and as a teacher in the Harrison Hills School District.
-Marsha and her sons, Nevin and Carson, live near Stillwater.
+Marsha and her family live near Gnadenhutten, Ohio.

 Kris Kahler : Maintenance Department

 When you visit the Norma Johnson Center you may see a man riding around on a mower, the Kawasaki Mule or fishing at the ponds on his day off.
 His name is Kris Kahler and he is the maintenance man and groundskeeper.
 Kris is busy keeping the trails mowed and the property looking its best.
 His daughter Brooklyn is usually working beside him during the summer months volunteering at the NJC.
 If you see him during your visit stop and say Hi.
 We are honored to have Kris on our staff.

 Tusc SWCD Board Members